Women-owned businesses are a fast-growing small-business category in the United States, and they make a significant contribution to the economy.

 Small-Business Grants for Women

-These nine grants specifically aim to support women in business, nonprofits, and the arts.
+These nine grants specifically aim to support women in business, nonprofits, and the arts, so eligibility requirements include gender identity.
 Tons of small-business grants are available regardless of gender, so keep an eye out for additional funding opportunities in your industry.

 WomensNet, an entrepreneurial community for women, launched the Amber Grant in 1998.